-If it becomes necessary to update the firmware in any of your HD-series audio interfaces, (192 I/O, the 192 Digital I/O, 96 I/O, or 96i I/O), you can use DigiTest to perform the update.
+If firmware updates are available for any of your HD-series audio interfaces (192 I/O, 192 Digital I/O, 96 I/O, or 96i I/O), you can use DigiTest to perform the update.
 Within DigiTest, the Firmware Update page tells you the firmware version for the selected peripheral and lets you update to a newer version, if necessary.